JarvyJ/HomeIntent/docs/docs/getting-started/advanced-features/rhasspy-config.md

 ## Rhasspy web interface
 The Rhasspy web interface can be accessed at `http://localhost:12101` by default.
 It can be useful for debugging to see how things are configured.

+## Home Intent Sound Effects (Beeps)
+Home Intent uses custom beep sound effects for interaction.
+You can override them with your own beep sounds by adding the sound files to your config folder.

+ * Beep high: `/config/beep-high.wav`
+ * Beep low: `/config/beep-low.wav`
+ * Error: `/config/error.wav`
+ * Alarm: `/config/alarm.wav` (for when timers go off)

 ## Connecting to an external Rhasspy instance
 Home Intent manages Rhasspy via the REST API and interacts with the intents via MQTT.
 The default configuration is setup to use docker-compose, however, if Home Intent is pointed at the Rhasspy URL and MQTT server that Rhasspy uses it can interact with the external system.